-Inter-price control charges are included for the consumption of water by wastewater Network Plus and bioresources, and there is also a charge for the treatment and disposal of water sludges produced through water treatment.
+Inter-price control charges are included for the consumption of water by wastewater Network Plus and Bioresources, and there is also a charge for the treatment and disposal of water sludges produced through water treatment.
 These charges are consistent with prior-year.

-2023/2024 has seen a £1.6m year on year increase in sludge recharge charged to water price control for sludges treated and disposed.
-This is due to inflationary increases in unit rates.
-Water recharge charged to waste price control saw a small increase of £0.08m.
+2024/2025 has seen a £0.3m year on year increase in sludge recharge charged to water price control for sludges treated and disposed.
+Water recharge charged to waste price control saw an increase of £0.4m.
+This was largely due to inflationary increases in unit rates.

-Based on current methodologies we have reported liquor treatment recharge between wastewater Network Plus and bioresources in Section 4: Pro forma tables of the APR, Table 4E and this is consistent with our PR19 assumptions and submissions.
+Based on current methodologies Yorkshire Water have reported liquor treatment recharge between wastewater Network Plus and Bioresources in Section 4: Pro forma tables of the APR, Table 4E and this is consistent with PR19 assumptions and submissions.

-For Table 8C of the APR we have reported the indicative shadow cost for liquor treatment recharge using the Jacobs methodology and this ensures consistency with the industry.

-For 2023/2024 we have reported costs to wastewater Network Plus of purchasing energy from Bioresources within Section 4: Pro forma tables of the APR, Table 4K.19 as per the guidance published in October 2021.
-The income received by bioresources in relation to this is reported in Section 4: Pro forma tables of the APR, Table 4K.20 and Table 8C.20.
+For Table 8C, Yorkshire Water have reported the indicative shadow cost for liquor treatment recharge using the Jacobs methodology and this ensures consistency with the industry.
+For 2024/2025 costs relating to wastewater Network Plus purchasing energy from Bioresources are reported within Section 4: Pro forma tables of the APR, Table 4K.19 as per the guidance published in October 2021.
+The income received by Bioresources in relation to this is reported in Section 4: Pro forma tables of the APR, Table 4K.20 and Table 8C.20.